coletoncodes/FetchRecipes/README.md

 ## Weakest Part of the Project

 I believe the weakest part lies in the design, I made a mix of custom components and utilized native SwiftUI components.
-If given more time, I would
+If given more time, I would have abstracted these a bit more, or even made a DesignSystem module that could be used.

 ---